Montclair State University

 Article IV: Meetings

 The Association shall meet at other times designated by the Executive Committee.
-Association Committees shal meet as required to conduct the business of the Association.
+Association Committees shall meet as required to conduct the business of the Association.
+Appropriate notice will be given for all meetings.

 Article V: Dues and Assessments

 The fiscal year of the Association shall be September 1 through the following August 31.
-The annual dues of Association members shall be determined by the Executive Committee and approved by a majority vote of the Committee.
+The annual dues of Association members shall be determined by a majority vote of the Executive Committee.

 Article VI: Officers Election

-At the annual meeting, the officers of the Association and the members-at-large shall be elected by secret ballot.
-For members not attending the annual meeting, their ballots must be received by the Membership/Nominations/Elections Committ seven days prior to the meeting.
+The officers of the Association and two Members-at-large shall be elected by secret ballot during a spring meeting.
+The ballots of those members not attending the annual meeting must be received by the Membership/Nominations/Elections Committee seven days prior to the meeting.

 Article VII: Duties of Officers

-The President shall preside at meetings of the Association, shall exercise general supervision over the affairs of the Association, shall be the Chair of the Executive Committee, and shall serve as an ex-officio member of all standing committees of the Association.
-The President or his/ her designee shall serve as liaison to the Provost's Office.
+The President shall preside at meetings of the Association, shall exercise general supervision over the affairs of the Association, shall be the Chair of the Executive Committee, and shall serve as an ex-officio member of all committees of the Association.
+The President or a delegate shall serve as liaison to the Provost’s Office.

 The Vice President shall serve as an assistant to the President in matters of the Association and shall assume all the stated duties of the President in his/her absence.